Western Zone Obesity Network · Patient Guide

 Surgery timeAbout 1 hourAbout 1.5–2 hours

-Vitamin needsDaily multivitamin, B12, vitamin D, calciumMore supplements, due to less absorption
+Vitamin needsDaily multivitamin, B12, vitamin D, calciumMore supplements needed due to less absorption

-Often best forMost patients; simpler procedure; those needing NSAIDs, prior surgeries, higher starting weight, IBD or cirrhosisSevere diabetes/metabolic disease and severe acid reflux (GERD)
+Best forMost patients; simpler procedure.
+Patients who need NSAIDs, prior surgeries, higher starting weight, patients with IBD or cirrhosisSevere diabetes and metabolic disease, severe acid reflux (GERD)

 Late complicationSleeveBypass